Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 1. Faster Billing: Customers receive bills faster (e.g., e-bills and digital notifications).

-2. Convenience: It is easier to pay immediately from a phone or computer, or to enroll in autopay.
+2. Convenience: It’s easier to pay immediately from a phone or computer, or to enroll in autopay.

 3. Proactive Nudges: Automated reminders around due dates and before shutoff nudge payments earlier in the cycle.